Now leaving ThriventFunds.com

 They assign a weighting to each asset class in the portfolio, based on their analysis, and continue to monitor and tweak that weighting.

-"For example," said Spangler, "at an asset class level, if we decided to overweight domestic and underweight international, we could do that either by adjusting the allocations among our managers or by using derivatives to alter our overall portfolio characteristic.
-If we want a greater domestic weighting and decrease international, for instance, we can buy the S&P 500 index futures and short the MSCI EAFE index futures.
-That’s known as 'dollar neutral' – altering the balance of our domestic versus international allocation in the Fund without touching the portfolio mix of the managers."
+“For example,” said Spangler, “if we decided to overweight domestic and underweight international, we could do that either by adjusting the allocations among our funds or by using derivatives to alter our overall portfolio allocation.
+If we want a greater domestic weighting and decrease international, for instance, we can buy the S&P 500® Index futures and short the MSCI EAFE index futures.
+That’s known as ‘dollar neutral’—altering the balance of our domestic versus international allocation in the Fund.
+And we don’t have to touch the portfolio mix of the managers.”

 Quantitative meets fundamental